 Increasing the Market Acceptance of Smaller CHP Systems

-This project is developing a flexible, packaged combined heat and power (CHP) system that produces 330 kilowatts (kW) of electrical power output and 410 kW of thermal output while increasing efficiency and reducing total cost of ownership.
+This project developed a flexible, packaged combined heat and power (CHP) system that produces 330 kilowatts (kW) of electrical power output and 410 kW of thermal output while increasing efficiency and reducing total cost of ownership.

 Many CHP systems less than 1 megawatt (MW) use reciprocating internal combustion engines.
 Unfortunately, reductions in the size of these engines are associated with reduced efficiency and increased maintenance costs.

-This project is leveraging core technologies developed under the U.S. Department of Energy’s (DOE) Advanced Reciprocating Engine Systems (ARES) program to lower costs while increasing efficiency.
+This project leveraged core technologies developed under the U.S. Department of Energy’s (DOE) Advanced Reciprocating Engine Systems (ARES) program to lower costs while increasing efficiency.

-The project will result in one of the highest-efficiency systems for a CHP project less than 1 MW in size.
+The project resulted in one of the highest-efficiency systems for a CHP project less than 1 MW in size.
 The packaged system is expected to increase the adoption rate of smaller CHP systems through simplified installation and reduced total cost of ownership.

-This project is developing a flexible, 330 kW packaged CHP system that can be deployed to small industrial and commercial applications at a lower cost than other CHP solutions.
-The project is leveraging prior engine efficiency developments established under the DOE-ARES program.
-A lean-burn combustion configuration will provide enhanced reliability and emissions that meet EPA standards.
-Remote monitoring and control utilizing predictive service and advanced diagnostics will additionally minimize maintenance costs and system down time, facilitating mass adoption.
+This project developed a flexible, 330 kW packaged CHP system that can be deployed to small industrial and commercial applications at a lower cost than other CHP solutions.
+The project leveraged prior engine efficiency developments achieved under the DOE-ARES program.
+A lean-burn combustion configuration provided enhanced reliability and emissions that meet EPA standards.
+Remote monitoring and control utilizing predictive service and advanced diagnostics additionally minimized maintenance costs and system down time, which will facilitate mass adoption.
 Overall, lower initial capital investments and improved system capabilities will increase the market acceptance of this small CHP packaged system.